Select the Sauté or Browning function on Pressure Cooker and allow to heat.

 Add 1/4 cup of water and continue cooking until water has evaporated, bacon fat is rendered and onions are semi-soft.

-Add beans, water, Maple Syrup, Molasses, Ketchup, Brown Sugar, Worcestershire Sauce, Mustard, Pepper to the cooking pot and stir to combine.
+Add beans, water, Maple Syrup, Molasses, Ketchup, Brown Sugar, Worcestershire Sauce, Mustard, apple cider vinegar and Pepper to the cooking pot.
+Stir to combine.

 Lock on lid and close pressure valve.
 Cook at high pressure (most machines default to high pressure) for 60-70 minutes.
 If you are sure your beans are super fresh, 60 minutes will suffice.